tkawchak/TicTacToe_AI/README.md

 #TicTacToe Program

 This is a Tic Tac Toe program that will play against you with an AI.
-This is written in C++ with no dependencies besides the standard libraries and uses decision trees to determine subsequent moves.
+This is written in C++ with no dependencies besides the standard libraries and uses minimas decision trees combined with some modified pruning to determine subsequent moves.

-Currently the AI needs some work but you will be able to play a game.
-To enter a number, select a number from 0-8 that corresponds to a position on the board.
-Numbering starts at the top-left side and works across rows and then down.
-The current board status will be returned as a number from 0-511, as a bitmask of current moves on the board.
-LSB is the bottom right corner and MSB is top left corner.
-Basically, the opposite numbering scheme of the move selection.

-#Improvements Coming:
-Improve AI,
-Improve Ease of Use,
-Refactor code

-Note: I will not be adding a GUI.
-This is just a sample project for me to learn about game AI.
+Feel free to download this and to share it with others.
+Additionally, share any bugs, suggestions, and comments with me.
+Thanks!

+#Possible Improvements (not necessarily in order):
+* [Add a GUI to facilitate better usability
+* [Create option to have CPU start or user make first move